Fiverr, Freelancing, Making Money, Upwork

 fiverr vs upwork which is best for freelancers

-If you are a freelancer, you have likely heard of both Fiverr and Upwork.
-They are two of the most popular freelance marketplaces on the internet.
-But which one is better for you?
+If you’re a freelancer, you’ve probably heard of both Fiverr and Upwork.
+They’re two of the most popular freelance marketplaces out there, but which one is better for you?

-To answer this question we will focus on the three things that matter most to freelancers: ability to get clients, platform fees, and how long it takes to get paid!
+To answer that, let’s focus on three things that matter most to freelancers: your ability to get clients, platform fees, and how long it takes to get paid.

 Table of Contents

-In full transparency, I’ve only personally used Upwork as a freelancer.
-That being said, I have hired freelancers on Fiverr and know quite a few people who do freelance on Fiverr.
+In full transparency, I’ve only freelanced on Upwork.
+That said, I’ve hired people on Fiverr and know quite a few freelancers who work there, too.

 You might like Fiverr if:

-• You are willing to consider paying for advertising to get your first clients/reviews
+• You’re open to paying for ads to get your first clients and reviews

-• You offer a more “cookie cutter” service (like writing or graphic design)
+• You offer a “cookie cutter” service like writing or graphic design

-• You can deliver your service fast (usually within 3 days)
+• You can deliver work fast (usually within 3 days)

 You might like Upwork if:

-• You offer more complex projects or long term (like web design)
+• You handle more complex or long-term projects (like web design)

-• You need lots of feedback from the client for your work
+• You need a lot of client feedback as you work

-Fiverr and Upwork are two very different platforms when it comes to how you find work!
+Fiverr and Upwork take very different approaches to how freelancers get work.

-On Fiverr, it is the freelancers who post “gigs” and the clients who are able to browse through the options!
-On Upwork, you are able to respond to specific projects that are posted by clients using a virtual currency called “connects”.
+On Fiverr, you post “gigs” that describe your services, and clients browse and decide who to hire.
+On Upwork, it’s the opposite; you apply to specific jobs posted by clients using a virtual currency called “connects.”

 When it comes to finding clients, I like Upwork more than Fiverr.
 That is because you can tailor your offerings to clients based on the project overviews they provide.
 It is easier to sell services when you can speak directly to the client before they make a purchasing decision.
 Additionally, you are in a better position to charge higher rates because you can really speak to your qualifications.